DrPandemic/macchiato-dns/README.md

 If you think there's a missing feature, feel free to open a pull request.
 I will be more than happy to help you contribute.

-I'm not planning to add any new features by myself for now (like auto updating block lists).
+I'm not planning to add any new features by myself for now.
 The project has currently enough features for my personal use.

 # License
 This software is distributed under Apache-2.0.